 In Japan, a foreign national may legally marry another person regardless of whether the other person is also a foreign national or not.
 The procedures involved in being married in Japan will vary depending on which country’s marriage system is used.

-When a foreign national marries in Japan, they must provide proof that they meet the marriage requirements of their home country (e.g., that they have reached the legal age for marriage, that they are single, etc.).
-Typically, this is done by visiting their country's embassy, consulate, or office to obtain a certificate of legal capacity to marry or a similar document.
-However, some countries do not issue such certificates.
-If your country does not provide a certificate of legal capacity to marry, you will need to submit alternative documentation.
-Please consult with your embassy or consulate for further guidance.
+When a foreign national gets married in Japan, they must provide proof that they meet the marriage requirements of their home country, such as being of legal marriageable age and being single.
+Generally, this is done by obtaining a certificate of legal capacity to marry or a similar document from their country's embassy, consulate, or government office.
+Some countries do not issue such certificates, in which case alternative documents must be submitted.
+If this applies to you, please consult your embassy or consulate for guidance.

 Once you have obtained the certificate and its Japanese translation, complete the required fields in the marriage registration form and submit it, along with other necessary documents such as passports, residence cards, and family register copies (for Japanese citizens), to the family registration counter at your local municipal office in Japan.
 After all required materials are submitted, your marriage will be officially recognized as valid.